( En español.)

-- Parking Ticket issued for “Parking Contrary to Direction of Official Sign” or “Handicapped Parking” but signs were not displayed or improper signage.
+- Citation issued for “Parking Contrary to Direction of Official Sign” or “Handicapped Parking” but signs were not displayed or improper signage.

 - Citation issued to incorrect tag number.

-- Parking Ticket issued for City Tag or Residential Parking violations, but vehicle owner has proof the tag or permit was displayed in accordance with City Code.
-Or, the decal or permit was stolen and the Citizen has reported it as required.
+- Citation issued for City Tag or Residential Parking violations, but vehicle owner has proof the tag or permit was displayed in accordance with City Code.
+Or, the decal or permit was stolen, and the Citizen has reported it as required.

-- Parking Ticket issued for “Expired Meter”, but vehicle owner has on line receipt from Pango for the time issued.
+- Parking Ticket issued for “Expired Meter”, but vehicle owner has an accurate receipt from Pango for the time issued.

-- Parking Ticket issued for City Tag violation, but the vehicle is not housed in the City of Alexandria.
+- Citation issued for City Tag violation, but the vehicle is not housed in the City of Alexandria.

 Parking Fines as of July 1, 2012